Playing with the

 is a limited version of the

 To install the program, just unzip it into an empty folder of your choice.
 Then run TCenter.exe and follow through multiple examples producing 2D trajectories (on the white background) and 3D (on the black background requiring Red/Blue glasses).

 When they come to rest, you may try exploring the elements of the trajectories with a "tactile" 3D cursor.
-Move it into the scene, where it will transform into a small cross.
-The mouse always moves the stereo cursor in a plane parallel to the screen.
+Move it into the scene, where it will take form of a small cross.
+The mouse motion always moves the stereo cursor in a plane parallel to the screen.
 In order to control its depth, use the mouse wheel.
-Another method of changing the depth is to move the mouse keeping depressed either Ctrl key (to bring the cursor closer to your eyes), or Shift key (to move it away from you).
-Current 3D coordinates of the cursor always appear at the top window panel.
+The current 3D coordinates of the moving cursor always appear at the top window panel.

 Now, applying the 3D control, try to touch one of the trajectories in space with the 3D cursor.
-If the speakers are ON, you will hear a clicking sound when the touch occurs: this is the so called "tactile" audio feedback, helping to explore points of interest in the curves.
+If the speakers are ON, you will hear a clicking sound when the touch occurs: this is the so called "tactile" audio feedback, helping to explore points of interest in the curves in 3D.

 obtain the full version of